abdul-muhaimin-toha/Voluntree-server/README.md

 #### Volunteer Applications:

 - Users can apply to posts created by others if they want to work as volunteers.
+- The Employee can see people who requested on their post, and accept or reject the request, and the data will be updated in every users states.
 - Users can view posts they've applied to and manage their applications, including deleting or canceling them.

+#### User Authentication and Registration:

+- Users can register using their email or social media accounts.
+- During registration, a random password is generated for enhanced security.

+#### JWT Protection:

+- The entire website is protected by JWT (JSON Web Tokens) authentication, ensuring secure access to protected routes and resources.

 #### Post Viewing and Searching: